-How are decisions made about ESY and Recovery Services?
+How are decisions made about ESY?

 By making notes about how long it takes to recover a skill after a break, parents can contribute important data.
 Sharing that information earlier in the school year is ideal, so there is ample time for a review of data and any additional testing.
 Attendance information also is helpful because some disabilities create illness conditions that keep a child out of school long enough to fall significantly behind.

 The school and family discuss whether the lost skills and extra time required to regain them is likely to create a significant barrier to progress toward IEP goals and learning in the future.
 This will justify whether recoupment is required to reverse or prevent regression.
 Those are the key words in ESY decision-making.

 - Documented problems with working memory from assessments

 - Demonstrated need for constant reinforcement over time, even during the regular instructional day/year

 - History from a previous year of losing skills and struggling to regain them after a school break